Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 Connect your DMM leads across the battery terminals:

-- You should get 12.6 voltage across the battery terminals with accessories turned off and ambient battery temperature between 60 and 100 F (5.5 and 37.7 C).
+- You should get between 12.4 and 12.6 volts across the battery terminals with accessories turned off and ambient battery temperature between 60 and 100 F (15 and 37.7 C).

 - If you get a reading below 12.4 volts, your battery is not fully charged.
 There could be a problem with the battery itself, the charging system or the circuit.

 Just keep in mind that this test doesn’t tell you whether the battery is capable of delivering the amperage your starter motor needs to operate properly.
-It just gives you an idea of the state of charge.
+It just gives you an idea of the present condition of your battery or state of charge.

 If you suspect a problem with the battery, you can use a hydrometer to troubleshoot battery condition, or have it tested in a car shop.